 Is the End Nigh?

 The U.N. – and even the E.U. – may seem like indomitable powers in the world, but that illusion is only safe so long as no nation of any consequence defies them.
 Trump announced cuts to U.N. funding in December 2017, and now Italy is following suit.
 Brexit and the Italian resistance to E.U. policies threaten to shatter the imagined stability of the European Union.
 Both bodies stifle freedom – and both depend entirely on member compliance and funding.
 How many more nations will choose to hit them in the wallet rather than capitulate to unreasonable demands and suffer insult?
-How long can either body last once the illusion is dispelled?We value your comments!
-Please weigh in on our comment section below.
+How long can either body last once the illusion is dispelled?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com